 Other causes of inflammation include:

-Although inflammation has long been known to play a role in allergic diseases like asthma, arthritis and Crohn’s disease, still Alzheimer’s disease, cancer, cardiovascular disease, diabetes, high blood pressure, high cholesterol levels and Parkinson’s disease may all be related to chronic inflammation in the body.
+Inflammation has long been known to play a role in allergic diseases like asthma, arthritis and Crohn’s disease.
+Alzheimer’s disease, cancer, cardiovascular disease, diabetes, high blood pressure, high cholesterol levels and Parkinson’s disease may all be related to chronic inflammation in the body.

 Examples of diseases, conditions, and situations that can result in acute inflammation include:

 Examples of diseases and conditions that include chronic inflammation:

 One of the first things you can do to reduce chronic inflammation is to consider removing foods from your diet that are thought to cause inflammation.
 The most inflammatory foods are the foods with the highest risk of sensitivity and allergy.
 The most common food allergies and pro-inflammatory foods are mentioned below.